 Dorn Announces ESD Board Elections

-OLYMPIA — May 12, 2011 — Washington Superintendent of Public Instruction Randy Dorn will conduct an election in October for board positions in the state’s nine educational service districts.
-Educational service district boards have seven or nine members, depending on the district’s organization.
+OLYMPIA — June 16, 2015 — Washington Superintendent of Public Instruction Randy Dorn will conduct an election in October for board positions in the state’s nine educational service districts.
+ESD boards have seven or nine members, depending on the district’s organization.

 To be eligible for membership on an ESD board, a candidate must be a registered voter and live in the ESD for which the candidate files.
-ESD Board members serve a four-year term and are elected by the members of local school boards within each ESD.
-Terms of office for ESD board members elected in fall 2011 will begin the second Monday in January 2012 and expire the second Monday in January 2016.
+ESD board members serve a four-year term and are elected by the members of local school boards within each ESD.
+Terms of office for ESD board members elected in fall 2015 begin Jan.
+11, 2016, and expire Jan.
+13, 2020.

-The nine educational service districts are regional bodies created by statute to:
+The nine ESDs are regional bodies created by statute to:

 - provide and assist in the development of cooperative services for local school districts and joint purchasing programs for schools within the ESD;